Mishavint/Scal/README.md

 # Scal
+Displays the calendar for the season

+## Usage
-Displays a calendar for season
+scal(Season cal) - Displays the calendar for the season ccal(Current cal) - Displays the calendar for 3 months

 ## example
 <img